maxlair1/ux_portfolio_2025/README.md

-# ux_portfolio_2025
-Updated portfolio for 2025 with greater detail in case studies and projects.
+# Max Lair's 2025 Portfolio

+Below is some brief documentation for the development and sustainment of this project:

+### Packages and their uses